 Accounts receivable are shown less an allowance for uncollectible amounts.
-There were \$52,914 and \$65,892 in accounts receivable, net of allowance, at December 31, 2019 and 2018, respectively.
+Sales are considered available for unrestricted use.
+There were \$23,797 and \$52,914 in accounts receivable, net of allowance for doubtful accounts, at December 31, 2020 and 2019, respectively.